kubrickfr/avsc-wiki/Advanced-usage.md

 ## Schema evolution

-Schema evolution lets a type deserialize binary data written by another (compatible, as defined by Avro's [schema resolution rules][schema-resolution]) type.
-This is done via [`createResolver`][create-resolver-api], and is particularly useful when we are only interested in certain fields inside a record.
-By letting us decode only these, we can significant increase our decoding throughput.
+Schema evolution allows a type to deserialize binary data written by another [compatible][schema-resolution] type.
+This is done via [`createResolver`][create-resolver-api], and is particularly useful when we are only interested in a subset of the fields inside a record.
+By selectively decoding fields, we can significantly increase throughput.

 As a motivating example, consider the following event: